European Markets Are Mixed

 Here’s the scorecard:

+Most Asian markets are still closed today.
+Hong Kong’s Hang Seng started 2015 with a solid climb.
+The index closed up 1.07%.

-US futures are up slightly: the S&P is 1.5 points higher and the Dow is up 15 points.
+US futures are climbing, too.
+The Dow is 72 points higher and the S&P is up 7.75 points.

-It was a mixed session for Asian markets: Japan’s Nikkei closed up 0.52% and Hong Kong’s Hang Seng closed down 0.42%.

-The big economic news today comes from the US, with the jobs report out at 1.30 p.m.
-GMT.
-We’ll get non-farm payrolls, earnings growth, and the unemployment rate, which analysts expect to stay at 5.9%.
+Manufacturing PMI figures for the eurozone are already out this morning, and they’re not pretty, rounding off the worst quarter for industry in the continent since the bloc emerged from recession.

+US PMI figures are yet to come, from Markit at 2.45 p.m.
+GMT, and from ISM 15 minutes later.
+At the same time we’ll get construction spending figures.
+Analysts are expecting a 0.3% rise from October to November.

 Business Insider Emails & Alerts